openvinotoolkit/openvino/docs/low_precision_transformations/lpt.md

 @snippet snippets/lpt_mkldnn_plugin.cpp per_tensor_quantization

-In provided example in result model `Convolution` operations must have per-tensor quantization on input 0 (on acivations).
+In provided example in result model `Convolution` operations must have per-tensor quantization on input 0 (on activations).

 ### Update precisions
 This option defines if each LPT transformation updates precision or not.
 The option value is boolean and is passed as `updatePrecisions` member of `LayerTransformation::Params` which is input argument for `LowPrecision` constructor.
 All transformations are affected.
 If `true` then low precision transformations update precisions to low precision and doesn't if `false`.
 Typically this option is used for plugin debugging.

 ### Typical customization use cases

 Plugin specific customization can be implemented via nGraph transformation callbacks.
-For exmample: asymmetric quantization support can be easilly customizable via `LayerTransformation::isAsymmetricQuantization` and `WeightableLayerTransformation::isAsymmetricOnWeights` methods usage in callbacks.
+For example: asymmetric quantization support can be easily customizable via `LayerTransformation::isAsymmetricQuantization` and `WeightableLayerTransformation::isAsymmetricOnWeights` methods usage in callbacks.
 For example:

 @snippet snippets/lpt_mkldnn_plugin.cpp asymmetric_quantization